tjcongrove1/SimpleTelematics/README.md

 #### Exceptions are handled in three distinct ways:
   - "Driver not found" exceptions caused by a trip appearing before a registration in the file have specific verbiage, driven by the type of exception thrown
-  - General "bad data" and other exceptions have more generic verbiage, with the record in question and the exception message both displayed.
+  - General "bad data" and other exceptions have more generic verbiage, with the record in question and the exception message both displayed
   - Records that do not begin with the Driver or Trip commands are simply ignored
 ```sh
 Exception occurred processing line: [Trip, MrDontTouchMe, 08:00, 09:00, 60.0]